-It's flu season and that means it's time for your flu shot.
-The CDC (Centers for Disease Control and Prevention) recommends that everyone older than six months get a flu shot.
-Thankfully, this year it's easier and safer to get the flu vaccine from the comfort of your car at a drive-thru clinic.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone older than 6 months get a flu shot.
 Before you head to your child's doctor, drive-thru clinic or local pharmacy, here are four tips to help prep your child for the flu shot or any vaccine from Child Life Specialist, Amelia Randag:

 • How can parents/caregivers help ease their children's fear or anxiety when it comes to getting a shot?